Djones4822/SurveyEntryApp/README.md

 http://www.vertabelo.com/blog/technical-articles/a-database-model-for-an-online-survey-part-2
 with some minor alterations to suit the needs of the app.

+The launching point of this app is "survey_entry_app.py"

 Todo:
 - Upload example images
 - Convert database and functions to sqlite3